zarifrasul10/AREC570_test/README.md

 This is a new change made today (10/14/22)

-This is a new change.
+This is a web change.